-Syfy original series aren’t always very well regarded, considering the channel is known better for cheaply made monster movies than quality programming.
+Syfy original series aren’t always well-regarded, considering the channel has mainly been known for cheaply made monster movies than quality programming.

 Frequently breaking the fourth wall and subverting sitcom expectations, the show did well with critics but didn’t find a huge audience.
 Still, it got two seasons, which is better than many of the series we’re looking at here.

 While this sounds like a recipe for disaster, the show was actually a fun watch, though sadly it was cancelled after one season.

-Based on the Librarian movies, this series doesn’t star Noah Wyle as Flynn Carson, who was the main character in the movies.
+Based on the Librarian movies, this series doesn’t center on Noah Wyle as Flynn Carson, who was the main character in the movies.
 Instead it follows four new recruits to The Library.

 7. Warehouse 13

 Another Syfy original, Warehouse 13 is set in the same universe as Eureka.
 There was even a comic book-style crossover between the two shows.
-This show follows a group of agents who track down artifacts —everyday objects with supernatural powers.
+This show follows a group of agents who track down “artifacts”—everyday objects with supernatural powers.

 If you’re familiar with Bruce Campbell, it’s probably because of the Evil Dead franchise.
-Between those movies and the Ash vs Evil Dead series that followed, he worked on a ton of different projects, including this series.
+Between those movies and the Ash vs. Evil Dead series that followed, he worked on a ton of different projects, including this series.
 Campbell stars as Jack Stiles, a 19th century secret agent in the East Indies.